-Sulphur dioxide is a colourless gas mainly originated by activities related to burning of fossil fuels (diesel burning of heavy vehicles), and burning of coal and petrol in power plants.
-In nature, $SO_2$ can also be released to the atmosphere from a volcanic eruption.
-The sulphur reacts with oxygen, forming $SO_2$ , which in contact with the moisture in the air, can cause sulfuric acid, causing - the so called acid rains.
+Sulphur dioxide is a colourless gas mainly originated by activities related to burning of fossil fuels (diesel burning of heavy vehicles), and burning of coal and oil in power plants.
+In nature, SO2 can also be released to the atmosphere from a volcanic eruption.
+The sulphur reacts with oxygen to form SO2, which in contact with the moisture in the air can create sulphuric acid, a component of acid rain.